 Sources: U.S. Food and Drug Administration and the National Soft Drink Association

-The best way to reduce coffee caffeine intake is to cut back slowly.
+The best way to reduce caffeine intake is to cut back slowly.
 Otherwise, kids (and adults) could get headaches and feel achy, depressed, or just downright lousy.

 Someone cutting back on caffeine may feel tired.
 The best bet is to hit the sack, not the sodas: It's just a body's way of saying that more rest is needed.
 Don't worry — energy levels will return to normal in a few days.